saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/provider-plugin.md

 We recommend that you give both approaches a try and pick the one that suits your use case best.

+🚧 This plugin is currently in beta.
+We caution against using it in production pipelines.
+We do seek feedback and encourage you to report any issues you encounter.

 ## Requirements

 - Node.js 20+